FanDuel Promo Code: Bet $5, Get $150 Bonus Bets for NBA & NHL Playoffs, WNBA and MLB

 - Make a minimum deposit of $5 into your new account.

-- If your $5 bet wins, FanDuel awards $150 in bonus bets within 72 hours of settlement.
+- If your bet wins, $150 in bonus bets will be credited within 72 hours of settlement.

 - Bonus bets are valid for seven days after issuance.

-- If you win using bonus bets, the bonus amount is not returned as part of your winnings.
+- If you win a wager using bonus bets, the bonus amount is not returned as part of your winnings.
+For example, if you use $100 in bonus bets on a market with +100 odds and win, you receive $100 in withdrawable cash — not $200.

-To put it in practical terms, consider placing your $5 wager on Game 1 of the Eastern Conference Final between the Montreal Canadiens and Carolina Hurricanes.
-If you back the Canadiens at home and they pull off the win at the Bell Centre, your $150 in bonus bets will land in your account within 72 hours.
-Prefer NBA action?
-A $5 bet on Jalen Brunson and the Knicks in Game 2 against the Cavaliers works just as well — a winning ticket unlocks the full bonus.
-If your bet does not win, you simply do not receive the bonus bets, so choosing a strong play matters.
+To put this in real terms, consider placing your $5 wager on Game 3 of the Western Conference Finals between the San Antonio Spurs and Oklahoma City Thunder.
+If you back Victor Wembanyama and the Spurs to win at home and they pull it off, you would collect your standard winnings plus $150 in bonus bets to deploy across the rest of the postseason slate.
+If the bet loses, the FanDuel promo code new-user offer does not pay out the bonus — so picking a strong spot matters.

+The same logic applies across the NHL side of things.
+Backing Jack Eichel and the Vegas Golden Knights to extend their series lead over the Colorado Avalanche, or riding Nathan MacKinnon and Cale Makar to even things up, gives you a compelling target for your qualifying wager.
+A winning $5 bet on either side unlocks the full $150 in bonus bets through this FanDuel Sportsbook promo code offer.

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-How to claim the FanDuel promo code new-user offer for tonight's games
+How to claim the FanDuel promo for NBA & NHL playoffs, WNBA and MLB

-Claiming this FanDuel promo code new-user offer takes only a few minutes.
-Follow the steps below to get started before tonight's tip-offs and puck drops.
+Claiming this FanDuel promo codes offer takes only a few minutes.
+Follow these steps to get started:

-- Register: Click through to FanDuel Sportsbook and complete the registration process.
+- Register: Click the link on this page to begin the sign-up process.
+FanDuel Sportsbook operates in 22 states plus Washington, D.C., so confirm your state is eligible before registering.
 Have your personal information ready, including your date of birth and mailing and email address.
-FanDuel operates in 22 states plus DC, so confirm your state is eligible before signing up.

 - Download the app: The FanDuel Sportsbook mobile app is required to claim your bonus bets.
-Download it from the App Store or Google Play after creating your account.
+Download it from the App Store or Google Play after completing registration.

-- Deposit funds: Make a minimum deposit of $5 into your new account using any of FanDuel's accepted payment methods.
+- Deposit funds: Make a minimum deposit of $5 into your new account.
+This is the minimum amount needed to qualify for the welcome bonus.

-- Place your wager: Make your first real money bet of at least $5 on any available market — the NHL playoffs, NBA playoffs, WNBA, or MLB all qualify as strong options for tonight's action.
+- Place your wager: Place your first $5 real-money bet on any available market — Game 3 of the Spurs vs. Thunder series, the Golden Knights vs. Avalanche, a WNBA game, or any MLB matchup on the Friday night slate all qualify.

-- Collect your bonus: If your wager wins, FanDuel will credit $150 in bonus bets to your account within 72 hours of settlement.
-Bonus bets expire seven days after issuance, so use them promptly.
+- Collect your bonus: If your bet wins, $150 in bonus bets will appear in your account within 72 hours of settlement.
+Complete the one-time playthrough requirement to unlock your winnings for withdrawal.

 For a deeper look at what FanDuel Sportsbook has to offer beyond the welcome bonus, check out our full FanDuel review.